Bisque doll: History

 The earliest European porcelain dolls were china dolls, made predominantly in Germany between 1840 and 1880.
 China dolls were made of white glazed porcelain, giving them a characteristic glossy appearance, and their hair was painted on.
 Parian dolls were made in Germany of white unglazed porcelain from the 1850s onwards.

-French and German bisque dolls began taking over the market after 1860, and their production continued after World War I. These dolls wore wigs, typically made from mohair or human hair.
+French and German bisque dolls began taking over the market after 1860, and their production continued until after World War I. These dolls wore wigs, typically made from mohair or human hair.
 Between approximately 1860 and 1890 most bisque dolls were fashion dolls, made to represent grown-up women.
 They were intended for children of affluent families to play with and dress in contemporary fashions.
 These dolls came from French companies like Jumeau, Bru, Gaultier, Rohmer, Simone, and Huret.
 However, their heads were often manufactured in Germany.
 In the Passage Choiseul area of Paris, an industry grew around making clothing and accessories for the dolls.

 Until the mid-19th century, most dolls were made to represent grown-ups, and when childlike dolls first appeared, it was a big shift.
 By the late 19th century, childlike dolls overtook the market.
 Foremost among these were the French Bébés from doll makers like Jumeau, Bru, Steiner, and Gaultier, which grew in popularity between the 1860s and 1880s.
 These were high-quality dolls made with great skill.
 Like the earlier fashion dolls, they were made for children and dressed in contemporary children's clothing.
 In the 1890s German doll makers began taking over the market with less expensive dolls.
 In response, the French doll makers began making dolls as a consortium under the name Société Française de Fabrication de Bébés et Jouets (S.F.B.J.) but these later French Bébés were often of lesser quality.